 Route the cable so that it loops down before the cable entry ("water trap").

-6. The cable glands supplied do not provide any housing protection if they are not used.
-Therefore, they must be replaced by dummy plugs that match the housing protection.
+6. The cable glands supplied do not ensure housing protection when not in use.
+They must therefore be replaced by dummy plugs corresponding to the housing protection.

-7.7 Post-connection check
+7.8 Post-connection check